The ultimate guide to dry composting toilets: What is a dry composting toilet and how does it actually work?

 Outlook: Dry composting toilet quo vadis?

-Dry composting toilets have not only arrived in the present, the future belongs to them.
+Composting toilets have not only arrived in the present, the future belongs to them.
 What a few years ago was dismissed as a new-fangled toilet gimmick in the camping sector is enjoying ever greater popularity.
 Yet the principle is old hat and has been established in Scandinavian cottages for a long time.
-In this country, more and more people are discovering for themselves and the environment the advantages and freedom that a dry composting toilet brings.
+In this country, more and more people are discovering for themselves and the environment the advantages and freedom that a composting toilet brings.
 The trend is increasingly moving towards the environmentally friendly and sustainable versions of the camping toilet.
-In this respect

 Conclusion